We are a nonpartisan economics firm that specializes in Alaska’s economy.

 Our principal is Ed King; a professional economist, an economics professor, and a combat veteran.

 In total, Ed has over 10 years of experience providing consultation to senior management, providing training, and making forecasts.

 His experience covers a wide breadth of topics, from forecasting the activities of militants in Iraq, to providing labor and sales forecasts to small business owners, to providing strategic insight, policy advice, and forecasts to the Alaska Governor and State Legislature on public policy.

 He’s a 20 year resident of Alaska, originally brought to this great State by the US Army.
-His education includes an undergraduate degree in Economics from the University of Washington, a graduate degree in Applied Economics from the University of Alaska Fairbanks, and some specialized training at Stanford and the Colorado School of Mines.
+His education includes an undergraduate degree in Economics from the University of Washington, a graduate degree in Applied Economics from the University of Alaska Fairbanks, a professional certification in risk management from Stanford University, and some specialized training in petroleum engineering at the Colorado School of Mines.

 Ed has taught hundreds of university students in his Macroeconomic, Microeconomics, and Managerial Economics courses.
-He’s also assisted on four economics textbooks and is a subject matter expert in economics for McGraw-Hill Publishing.
+He has also assisted on four economics textbooks and is a subject matter expert in economics for McGraw-Hill Publishing.

 If you want to get to know him better, just email firstname.lastname@example.org and follow @kingeconomics on Twitter.

 For starters, we provide impartial information about Alaska’s economy for use by the general public, business owners, and government officials.
 We commit 20% of our time to doing various analysis specific to Alaska.
 The is provided pro bono as a service to Alaska.

 We receive no funding for this service from any source.
 We are not beholden to any business, industry, association, or political party.

 Our goal is to inform rather than influence business and policy decisions.
 Therefore, all of our work products are objective – based on empirical evidence.